Portia Munson: Career

+Portia Munson's work has been the subject of over twenty solo exhibitions at P·P·O·W, New York, NY; White Columns, New York, NY; MASS MoCA, North Adams, MA; Bedford Gallery, The Museum of Sex, New York, NY, Walnut Creek, CA; and Olana State Historic Site, Hudson, NY, among others.
+Munson’s work has also been included in numerous international group exhibitions including, Still, Life!
+Mourning, Meaning, Mending, 21c Louisville, Louisville, KY; Cross Pollination: Heade, Cole, Church, and our Contemporary Moment, Olana State Historic Site, Hudson, NY; Dime-Store Alchemy, curated by Jonathan Rider, FLAG Art Foundation, New York, NY; Beyond Boundaries: Feminine Forms, Pennsylvania Academy of the Fine Arts, Philadelphia, PA; Objectophilia; Biennial of the Americas, Museum of Contemporary Art, Denver, CO; and Bad Girls, curated by Marcia Tucker, New Museum of Contemporary Art, New York, NY, among others.
+In summer 2022, Munson presented three solo exhibitions, Bound Angel, P·P·O·W, New York, NY; Portia Munson: Flood, Art Omi, Ghent, NY; and Memento Mori, Pamela Salisbury Gallery, Hudson, NY.
+In 2023, her work was included in Rituals of Devotion at the McEvoy Foundation for the Arts, San Francisco, CA. Portia Munson: The Pink Bedroom was exhibited at the Museum of Sex, New York, NY in 2023.

-Munson is the recipient of several notable fellowship / residencies, including ones at Yaddo in 1999, The MacDowell Colony in 1992, 1993, and 1998.
+Munson is the recipient of several notable fellowship / residencies, including ones at The MacDowell Colony in 1992, 1993, 1998, and 2019, Cill Rialaig in 2021, Civitella Ranieri in 2019, and Yaddo in 1999.
+Munson was awarded a Pollock-Krasner Foundation Grant in 2019.
 She has also been a visiting artist / lecturer at a number of prestigious institutions, including Yale School of Art, Rhode Island School of Design, The New Museum for Contemporary Art, Parsons School of Design, CAL Arts, and Massachusetts College of Art, among others.

+Munson’s public works include “Pink Projects” with the Art Production Fund, Rockefeller Center, New York, NY (2019); “Art in the Terminal,” the Albany International Airport, Albany, NY; MTA Arts for Transit, Bryant Park MTA Station, New York, NY.
 Munson was commissioned in 2012 by the Arts and Design program of New York City's Metropolitan Transportation Authority to create a permanent laminated glass display for the Fort Hamilton Parkway station, on the elevated portion of the West End (D train) line.
 Munson's artwork “Gardens of Fort Hamilton Parkway Station” consists of symmetrical arrangements of flowers, florets, petals and weeds from her own garden.

-Her work is in the collections of the Pennsylvania Academy of the Fine Arts, Philadelphia; 21C International Contemporary Art Museum, Louisville, Ky., and the Nerman Museum of Contemporary Art, Kansas City, Mo.
+Her work is in the collections of the Pennsylvania Academy of the Fine Arts, Philadelphia; 21C International Contemporary Art Museum, Louisville, Ky.; The Museum of Sex, New York, NY, and the Nerman Museum of Contemporary Art, Kansas City, Mo.